jonathan-lupu/higher-lower-game/README.md

 ### Game
 This class handles the game logic.
 It stores the deck instance, score, the current card (card being compared with), and the previous card (card being compared to).
 Additionally, this class also makes use of the Result Enum, created to help make the comparison between cards more secure and stable.

 The Game class holds crucial game logic functions, including:
-- start_game: Sets up the game, called at the start of the game and when restarting.
-Resets the deck and configures the deck with shuffled cards.
+- start_game: Sets up the game, called at the start of the game and when restarting, resets the deck and configures the deck with shuffled cards
-- handle_guess: Evaluates the player's guess against the actual card comparison result.
+- handle_guess: Evaluates the player's guess against the actual card comparison result
-- compare_cards: Compares the current card to the previous card and determines the result.
+- compare_cards: Compares the current card to the previous card and determines the result
-- next_round (not in diagram): An additional function added during the development phase, which updates the previous card to the current card and draws a new card from the deck.
+- next_round (not in diagram): An additional function added during the development phase, which updates the previous card to the current card and draws a new card from the deck
-- play_game_loop: This function was designed to handle the game loop, prompting the user to enter input; however, this was deprecated after the GUI implementation.
+- play_game_loop: This function was designed to handle the game loop, prompting the user to enter input; however, this was deprecated after the GUI implementation

 ## Additional Features
 The game uses a GUI which allows the user to have straightforward and streamlined interactions with the game, making it more enjoyable to play.
 It includes a helpful overlay that provides clear instructions on playing 'Higher or Lower', making it accessible to new players.
 Lastly, the game also has the ability to store the historical high score, encouraging players to beat previous records and adding a competitive edge that boosts replay value.